Support for your mental health in City and Hackney

 The City & Hackney Wellbeing Network offers free courses, group sessions and drop-in events for anyone looking to improve their mental health alongside their physical health, social networks and daily practical skills.
 Whether you need support, connection, or space to reflect, our partner organisations provide welcoming, inclusive spaces designed to help you feel better.

-Upcoming courses in May
+Upcoming courses in June

 Discover our courses